-To initiate three-way calling, press the whole a call is in progress, and make a second phone call, as described under "Making a Second Call While Current Call is in Progress."
+To initiate three-way calling, press the ((2) vR button while a call is in progress, and make a second phone call, as described under "Making a Second Call While Current Call is in Progress".
 After the second call has established, press and hold the button until you hear a double beep, indicating that the two calls have been joined into one conference call.